MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Dataset Curation Process

 \section{Dataset Curation Process}

 \paragraph{Electronic Health Records (EHRs)} EHR systems are software for managing patient medical record data.
-From a clinician's view, a patient EHR is accessed via a graphical user interface that provides access to data elements associated with medical care, such as medication lists and treatment plans.
-These data are stored as a collection of timestamped structured (tabular) and unstructured (e.g., text) events, which when ordered by time form a patient's longitudinal EHR timeline.
-Our EHR data is represented using the OMOP CDM \cite{voss2015feasibility}, a standardized schema for exchanging medical data, translated into a single, XML markup document per record (example provided in Figure \ref{fig:xml_markup_example}).
-Figure \ref{fig:medalign} outlines the workflow for prompting a language model using \dataset\ instructions, responses, and EHR markup.
+From a clinician's view, a patient EHR is accessed via a graphical user interface that provides access to data elements associated with medical care, e.g., medication lists and treatment plans.
+These data are stored as a collection of timestamped structured (tabular) and unstructured (text) events, which when ordered by time form a patient's longitudinal EHR timeline.
+Our EHR data is represented using the OMOP CDM \cite{voss2015feasibility}, a standardized schema for exchanging medical data, translated into a single, XML markup document per record (example provided in Figure \ref{fig:xml_markup_example}) to enable simple data exploration via an XML viewer.
+Figure \ref{fig:medalign} outlines the workflow for building \dataset\ including (1) pairing clinician-generated instructions with patient EHR markup, and (2) evaluating language model responses against gold responses written by clinicians.

 \paragraph{Collection Protocol} Reviewing patient medical data requires adhering to strict security protocols to protect patient privacy and prevent protected health information (PHI) leaks.
 This motivated our 3-stage curation process: (1) online instruction collection from clinicians; (2) instruction-EHR matching; and (3) response generation.
 Note we deliberately decouple instruction collection from response generation.
 This enables sampling a larger set of instructions from a more diverse set of clinician specialities while minimizing exposure to patient data.
 However, this approach requires defining a matching function to pair instructions with relevant patient EHRs, a process which may generate errors due to irrelevant instruction-EHR pairings.
 We discuss the performance of a retrieval-based matching system below.